 Elizabeth Alsop is the Mellon Humanities Scholar in the Teaching and Learning Center at the Graduate Center.
 In this position, she will help to pivot the lessons of the Mellon-funded Humanities Alliance with LaGuardia Community College to a broader constituency by extending the programming, partnerships, and reach of the TLC.
 Previously she was Assistant Professor of English and Film at Western Kentucky University.
 She holds a Ph.D. in Comparative Literature from the Graduate Center, where she also earned a certificate in Film Studies.
 Her research interests include Anglo-American modernism, narrative theory, and film and television studies; her current book project, Making Conversation: The Poetics of Talk in Modernist Fiction, examines the evolving function of dialogue in the Anglo-American modernist novel.
 She has also written about TV, film, and popular culture for publications including The Atlantic, The LA Review of Books, and The New York Times Magazine.

-Elizabeth Decker is a doctoral student in English at the CUNY Graduate Center with research focuses on non-canonical modernist writing by women and the visual arts.
+Elizabeth Decker recent graduate of the PhD Program in English at the CUNY Graduate Center.
+Her dissertation research focuses on non-canonical modernist writing by women and the visual arts.
 She has taught literature and composition courses at Queens College, New Jersey City University, and the Madrid Campus of Saint Louis University.
-She also holds a Teaching Fellowship at the Frick Collection, allowing her to actively develop pedagogical and object-based learning practices across disciplines.
+She also holds a Teaching Fellowship at the Frick Collection, allowing her to actively develop pedagogical learning practices across disciplines.

 Mei Ling Chua